Sabit Ngor

-Sabit James Ngor (/sw/; born 5 January 2001) is a Kenyan professional footballer who plays as a winger for A-League Men club Central Coast Mariners.
+Sabit James Ngor (/sw/; born 5 January 2001) is a Kenyan professional footballer who plays as a winger for A-League Men club Brisbane Roar.

 Career

 He made his professional debut on 7 December 2021 in a FFA Cup match for Western United against A-League Men side Wellington Phoenix.

 For the 2023 season, Ngor signed with Ilves in Finnish top-tier Veikkausliiga.
 He left the club after the season when his contract expired.
 Ngor played 20 league matches for Ilves scoring two goals.
 He also scored two goals in six cup matches, helping his team to win the 2023 Finnish Cup title.